 - two million too many with intermediate skills

 - more than six million too many low-skilled.

-- a ‘one stop’ service that is rooted in place
+- a 'one stop' service, rooted in place, flexible to local needs

 - clear and responsive local leadership